AdobeDocs/experience-manager-65.en/help/assets/content-fragments/graphql-api-content-fragments.md

 <!-- is this fully accurate? -->
 >[!NOTE]
 >
->Usually there is no dispatcher/CDN on author, so there is no gain in using persisted queries there; apart from testing them.
+>Usually there is no dispatcher/CDN on author, so there is no performance gain in using persisted queries there; apart from testing them.

 GraphQL queries using POST requests are not recommended as they are not cached, so on a default instance the Dispatcher is configured to block such queries.